container-storage-interface/spec/spec.md

       // with the snapshot_id as the filter to query whether the
       // uploading process is complete or not.
       LIST_SNAPSHOTS = 6;
+      // Plugins supporting volume cloning at the storage level MAY
+      // report this capability.
+The source volume must be managed by
+      // the same plugin.
+Not all volume sources and parameters
+      // combinations may work.
+      CLONE_VOLUME = 7;
     }

     Type type = 1;